Lakeway's Premier Cosmetic

 We recommend a follow-up treatment every six months to a year to maintain optimal brightness.

 The longevity of your teeth whitening results depends on your habits and oral care.
-If you avoid staining substances like red wine, coffee, and tobacco, and maintain good oral hygiene, your results can last up to two years.
-Teeth whitening is a progressive treatment, so the more treatments you undergo, the better the results.
+If you avoid staining foods, drinks and substances like red wine, tea, coffee, tobacco, and maintain good oral hygiene, your results can last up to two years.

 Most people experience no pain or sensitivity with our whitening system, which is one of the main reasons clients love it.
 However, if you already have sensitive teeth, you might experience some mild sensitivity.
 We've never had a client complain of major sensitivity issues.
 To help prevent sensitivity, we recommend you start brushing with Sensodyne or another toothpaste for sensitive teeth as soon as possible before your appointment.
 You should continue to use it in the weeks following your treatment to help manage any potential sensitivity.
 Before we begin, we'll talk with you about any sensitivity concerns you have.
 If you are prone to sensitivity, you'll have the option to have a protective vitamin E oil applied to your gums for an extra layer of comfort during the session.
 After the session, some clients might notice a tingling sensation or a temporary white line along their gums, also known as blanching.
 These are normal side effects and typically fade within a few hours, though they may last up to 24 hours.

 You can typically schedule an appointment within 24 hours using our automated booking system on the website.
 While same-day appointments may be available, we can't guarantee them.
-To check for availability and book your session, please visit our website https://www.whitenteeth.online/book-online
+To check for availability and book your session, please visit our booking page here.

 Dark-colored liquids like coffee, tea, and red wine.